Bristol-Myers Squibb

 Grant in 2018

-Avera PACE, a division of Avera Health, operates as a regional group-purchasing organization primarily serving clients in the upper Midwest and across the United States.
-It focuses on providing access to contracts, services, and products that help businesses, whether located in urban or rural areas, achieve cost savings through collaboration, utilization, and continuous improvement.
-Avera PACE is part of a broader network that includes Avera Medical Group, which offers a wide range of healthcare services, including behavioral health, cancer care, cardiology, pediatrics, emergency and trauma care, surgery, neuroscience, and women's health.
+Avera PACE, a division of Avera Health, operates as a regional group-purchasing organization primarily serving clients in the upper Midwest but extending its services across the United States.
+The organization focuses on providing access to cost-effective contracts, services, and products, benefiting businesses located in both metropolitan and rural areas.
+By promoting collaboration, utilization, and continuous improvement, Avera PACE helps its clients achieve lower operational costs.
+Additionally, Avera Medical Group, part of Avera Health, offers a wide range of healthcare services including behavioral health, cancer care, cardiology, pediatrics, emergency care, surgery, neuroscience, and women's health, further enhancing the value and support available to the communities it serves.

 Debt Financing in 2018